Robbie-2055/Human-Robot-Interaction/README.md

-NAO Tutor Robot: Study Buddy
+NAO Tutor Study Buddy Robot

 This project leverages the NAO robot to serve as a Study Buddy, enhancing learning through interactive flashcards.
 The system integrates the NAO robot with a Flask application hosting a database of questions and answers.
 Users can select a subject area, and the robot retrieves flashcards through a URL provided by the Flask app, offering a dynamic learning experience.
 Features
 •	Interactive Learning: The NAO robot generates and presents flashcards.